 Students in Grade 5 learn disciplinary core ideas from the scientific domains of physical, life, and Earth and space sciences.
-Physical science includes "Matter and Its Interactions" and "Motion and Stability: Forces and Interactions."
+The physical sciences domain includes "Matter and Its Interactions" and "Motion and Stability: Forces and Interactions."
 Students carry out investigations to provide evidence of the conservation of matter and find evidence of the gravitational force that pulls all objects toward the center of Earth.
-In life science, students explore "Ecosystems: Interactions, Energy and Dynamics," in which they create models to explain the flow of matter in ecosystems.
-Earth and space science encompasses "Earth's Place in the Universe," "Earth's Systems," and "Earth and Human Activity."
+In life sciences, students explore "Ecosystems: Interactions, Energy, and Dynamics," in which they create models to explain the flow of matter in ecosystems.
+The Earth and space sciences domain encompasses "Earth's Place in the Universe," "Earth's Systems," and "Earth and Human Activity."
 Students use models to represent how systems interact and how water is distributed on Earth.
 Students obtain information about ways individuals and communities can protect Earth's resources and construct explanations for the patterns of seasons, day and night, and the seasonal changes of stars' visibility in the sky.

-Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use knowledge and understanding of science and technology, together with design strategies, to solve practical problems.
-Engineering standards are are denoted with a gear icon \bullet .
+Embedded in the content standards are the disciplinary core ideas of the Engineering, Technology, and Applications of Science (ETS) domain, which require students to use design strategies in conjunction with knowledge and understanding of science and technology to solve practical problems.
+Engineering standards are denoted with a gear icon.
 Through guided participation in the engineering design process, students find out what methods can be used to clean a polluted environment and determine ways to modify the speed of a falling object.